kris-brown/kbkb/README.md

 - Convert directory of Latex into HTML + PDF
 - Image/Tikz diagram, table of contents, footnotes, bibliography rendering
 - Collapsible subsections
-- Up / Prev / Next HTML buttons
+- Up / Prev / Next / Random / Home HTML buttons
 - Preview links on hover
 - List of other pages that link to the current page
   - Go back to the specific part that linked it